Gaming32/bingo/README.md

 ## Usage

 The Bingo mod works with vanilla teams.
-Use `/team add <name>` to create a new team, and `/team join [player]` to add a player to a team.
+Use `/bingo teams create <color>` to create a new team, and `/bingo teams randomize` to add a player to a team.
+The Bingo mod also uses the [Vanilla teams system](https://minecraft.wiki/w/Scoreboard#Teams), so you can use the Vanilla [`/team` command](https://minecraft.wiki/w/Commands/team) to manage teams as well.

 To start a game, use `/bingo start [options...] <teams...>`.
 For example, if you want to start a bingo game between two teams called `red` and `blue` with default settings, you can use `/bingo start red blue`.
 Here is a more complicated example with a smaller board and easier goals: `/bingo start --difficulty bingo:easy --size 3 red blue`.

+## Datapacks

+The Bingo mod's goals, difficulties, and tags (used in board generation) are entirely data-driven and can be modified with datapacks.
+For examples of the formats of these, check the mod's [default data folder](common/src/main/generated/data).

 ## Contributing